BuidlGuidl/eth-tech-tree-challenges-old/README.md

 <ins>***The Decentralized Resistance***</ins> has grown rapidly, attracting members from all walks of life who are united in their desire for freedom and self-governance.
 To ensure that every member's voice is heard, the resistance needs a secure and transparent voting system.

 Your task is to create a smart contract that allows token holders to vote on a specific proposal.
-The proposal is **Expand the Intelligence Network**: Should we allocate resources to expand our intelligence network and gather more information about the activities of the megacorporations?
+The proposal is **Expand the Intelligence Network**:
+``"Should we allocate resources to expand our intelligence network and gather more information about the activities of the megacorporations?"``

 Each token holder can vote either in favor or against the proposal, and their vote weight is determined by the number of tokens they hold.

-Your task starts in `packages/foundry/contracts/Voting.sol`.
+Your task starts in `packages/foundry/contracts/Voting.sol` and `packages/foundry/contracts/DecentralizedResistanceToken.sol`.
 Use your solidity skills to make this smart contract allow <ins>***The Decentralized Resistance***</ins> to govern itself!
+Follow the requirements of the contracts to 100% complete the challenge.

+**Note:** The council of elders has realized that the current implementation of the voting contract exposes who votes and how they vote.
+This could potentially lead to issues regarding voter privacy.
+In future iterations, we will consider implementing a more privacy-resistant voting mechanism to protect the anonymity of the voters.

 **Don't change any existing method names** as it will break tests but feel free to add additional methods if it helps you complete the task.